To The Members of Cravatex Limited

 TRANSFER TO RESERVES

-The company has not transferred any amount to the general reserves due to losses.
+The Company has not transferred any amount to the general reserves.

-The fixed deposits had been repaid to all the fixed deposit holders as on March 312017 and there were no unclaimed deposits as on that date.
+The Company does not have any fixed deposits covered under Chapter V of the Companies Act 2013 as on March 31 2019 and accordingly there were no unclaimed deposits as on that date.